donny/crudify/README.md

 crudify
 =======

-A small Node library to set up CRUD routes for Mongoose data models
+A small Node library to set up CRUD routes for Mongoose data models.
+It runs on the Cloud Foundry platform.